 Linkage to NHS digital and other organisations

 We would like to update our statements in the consent material about the sharing and processing of your personal data and the role of NHS Digital (previously the NHS Information Centre) and the Central Register in the study.

 If you consented to linkage with national databases, your NHS Number, initials and date of birth have been sent to NHS Digital through their secure upload system to enable your records to be flagged on the NHS Digital system.
-NHS Digital provide updates to the study relating to your health status which includes your NHS number, notification if you die, and if you died the cause and date of death.
+NHS Digital provide updates to the study relating to your health status which includes your NHS number, notification if you die, and if you died the recorded cause and date of death.
 The data returned to us includes civil registration data supplied by NHS Digital on behalf of the Office for National Statistics.
-This information updates the data held by the study; it ensures that members of the cohort are not contacted inappropriately, and is used for medical research.
+This information updates the data held by the study; it ensures that members of the study are not contacted inappropriately, and that the data is used for medical research.

 Participants to Head & Neck 5000 can opt out of the linkage to NHS digital if they wish to do so.
 Opting out will not affect your healthcare.
-If you opt out of the linkage to NHS digital you can still remain the study for data collection from the medical notes and / or questionnaires.
+If you opt out of the linkage to NHS digital you can still remain in the study for data collection from the medical notes and / or questionnaires.
 If you would like to opt out of any aspect of this study please contact the study team on email@example.com or you can ring us on 0117 342 9531.